inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_v2_routes.md

 : **Field**: `authorization_scopes`

 `authorization_types`
 : The authorization type for the route.
-For WebSocket APIs, valid values are NONE for open access, AWS_IAM for using AWS IAM permissions, and CUSTOM for using a Lambda authorizer For HTTP APIs, valid values are NONE for open access, JWT for using JSON Web Tokens, AWS_IAM for using AWS IAM permissions, and CUSTOM for using a Lambda authorizer.
+For WebSocket APIs, valid values are `NONE` for open access, `AWS_IAM` for using AWS IAM permissions, and `CUSTOM` for using a Lambda authorizer.
+For HTTP APIs, valid values are `NONE` for open access, `JWT` for using JSON Web Tokens, `AWS_IAM` for using AWS IAM permissions, and `CUSTOM` for using a Lambda authorizer.

 : **Field**: `authorization_type`